Newbie77/AppliedDataScienceSpecialization/README.md

 ## Repo Contents
 * Lectures of the instructor
 * Files added by the instructor (csv, xls, etc..)
+* Codes and notebooks added by the instructor
 * My own codes while applying skills (format: 'AsmaaXXXX.py')
 * My brief notes during the courses (Very poor since courses are code-based)